Addressing Fairness Issues in Deep Learning-Based Medical Image Analysis: A Systematic Review: Results

-Most of the post-processing methods focus on setting an adaptive threshold or classification boundaries for different demographic groups \citep{kamiran2010discrimination, hardt2016equality, pleiss2017fairness}.
-However, recently, several other post-processing methods are proposed.

-Zhou \textit{et al.}~\citep{zhou2021radfusion} propose an unfairness mitigation method via post-processing by integrating the prediction of PENet that takes CT image as input, and the prediction of ElasticNet that processes EHR data (contains patient medical records including demographics, vitals, inpatient/outpatient medications, ICD codes and lab test results) using a mean-pooling strategy.
-They find that by this post-processing, the accuracy of pulmonary embolism detection is improved significantly while keeping a relatively small disparity between different demographic groups.
+The post-processing methods mitigate unfairness by processing the fixed models by calibrating the output of DL models or pruning the model's parameters.

+\textbf{Calibration} uses different prediction thresholds for each subgroup to achieve fairness.
+Oguguo~\etal~\citep{oguguo2023comparative} apply the reject option classification algorithm, which believes that unfairness occurs around the decision boundaries.
+It sets an outcome-changing interval where the output of the unprivileged group is re-modified.
+The calibration method is one of the most {useful} mitigation methods as it can be easily adopted on multiple DL models.

-Wu \textit{et al.}~\citep{wu2022fairprune} compute the saliency of each feature in the network, and use a pruning strategy to remove features associated with specific group, and thus prevent to encode sensitive information into the network.
+\textbf{Pruning} tries to satisfy fairness criteria by distilling the model's parameters.
+In their recent work, Wu~\etal~\citep{wu2022fairprune} compute the saliency of each neuron in the network and utilize a pruning strategy to remove features associated with a specific group.
+This approach helps prevent sensitive information from being encoded into the network. {Moreover}, Marcinkevics~\etal~\citep{marcinkevics2022debiasing} also use a pruning strategy to deal with unfairness, where the sensitive attribute is unknown.
+To go further, Huang~\etal~\citep{wesarg_mitigating_2023} extend the neuron importance measurement proposed in~\citep{marcinkevics2022debiasing}, achieving better fairness while reserving model performance.

-Wang \textit{et al.}~\citep{wang2022fairness} use a generator to pose a perturbation on input image to avoid fairness-related features been extracted by the modified classification network, which allows fairness mitigation without network retraining.